FlipsideCrypto/blast-models/models/doc_descriptions/general/__overview__.md

 {% docs __overview__ %}

-# Welcome to the Flipside Crypto Base Models Documentation!
+# Welcome to the Flipside Crypto Blast Models Documentation!

 ## **What does this documentation cover?**
-The documentation included here details the design of the Base tables and views available via [Flipside Crypto.](https://flipsidecrypto.xyz/) For more information on how these models are built, please see [the github repository.](https://github.com/FlipsideCrypto/base-models)
+The documentation included here details the design of the Blast tables and views available via [Flipside Crypto.](https://flipsidecrypto.xyz/) For more information on how these models are built, please see [the github repository.](https://github.com/FlipsideCrypto/blast-models)

 ## **How do I use these docs?**
 The easiest way to navigate this documentation is to use the Quick Links below.
 These links will take you to the documentation for each table, which contains a description, a list of the columns, and other helpful information.